dhis2/line-listing-app/README.md

 ### Cypress tests

-In order to run the cypress tests locally make sure you have configured your gitignore'd `cypress.env.json` on the repo root like so:
+In order to run the cypress tests locally make sure you have configured your gitignore'd `cypress.env.json` at the root of the repo like so:

 ```
 {